squirrelphp/queries/README.md

 - PostgreSQL and SQLite as "INSERT ...
 ON CONFLICT (index) DO UPDATE"
 - The ANSI standard knows them as MERGE queries

 An upsert query tries to update a row, but if the row does not exists it does an insert instead, and all of this is done as one atomic operation in the database.
 If implemented without an UPSERT query you would need at least an UPDATE and then possibly an INSERT query within a transaction to do the same.
-UPSERT is much faster than that too.
+UPSERT exists to be a faster and easier solution.

-PostgreSQL and SQLite need the specific column names which form the unique index which is used to determine if an entry already exists or if a new entry is inserted.
+PostgreSQL and SQLite need the specific column names which form a unique index (already existing for the table) which is used to determine if an entry already exists or if a new entry is inserted.
 MySQL does this automatically, but for all database systems it is important to have a unique index involved in an upsert query.

 #### Usage and examples

-The first two arguments for the `upsert` function are identical to the normal insert function, the third defines the index columns which is your unique or primary key in the database.
+The first two arguments for the `upsert` function are identical to the normal insert function, the third defines the columns which form a unique or primary key for the table in the database.
 And the last array is the updates to do if the entry already exists in the database, but it is optional.

 An example could be: